Common Financial Statement (CFS)

 How do I access the trigger figures?

-You need to be authorised to access the CFS trigger figures.
+You need to be authorised to access the CFS trigger figures on the Common Financial Tool.

 How often are the trigger figures updated?